China says price hike in anti-COVID medical supplies to India due to import of raw materials | Business

 On price increases, especially of the oxygen concentrators, the Chinese foreign ministry spokesperson said that the feedback from the Chinese manufacturers suggests that they had to import raw materials to meet the excess demand from India.

-The Indian side has also raised their demand through different channels, which has led to excessive demand in the market and driven up prices because the Chinese manufacturers have to import some of the raw materials from other countries, she said.
+"What's more, Indian buyers usually make the same demand through various channels and sometimes buy products through different channels.
+This has overly inflated demand, which has to some extent affected market order and pushed up prices. ''In early 2020, when China was at the most difficult time of response, we have the same problems.
+Therefore, we hope all sides can work together to ensure that supply chains are kept open and stable," she said.

-About Chauhan's call for increasing cargo flights, Hua did not give a direct reply but expressed Beijing's commitment to keeping the industrial supply chains open.
-"China is committed to smooth global industrial and supply chains and hopes that all parties can work together to ensure the stability of global industrial and supply chains instead of disrupting the openness and stability of these chains for political purposes," she said.
+About Chauhan's call to increase the cargo flights, Hua said, "we agree with the remarks by the Indian Consul General in Hong Kong that supply chains should remain open and stable".

-"We have faced similar problems before.
-We hope all parties can work together to ensure openness and stability of the supply chains," Hua said.
+"We hope all parties can take concrete actions to ensure that the global industrial and supply chains are stable and open.
+No one should intentionally disrupt and undermine the openness and stability of the global supply chains out of political agenda", she said.

 The cargo flight disruptions were amplified by the decision by Sichuan Airlines to suspend all its 11 cargo flights for 15 days from April 26, citing the coronavirus the situation in India.